Computing higher Leray-Serre spectral sequences of towers of fibrations: Higher spectral sequences

-The essence of the study of connections for $D(\Z^m)$-spectral systems can be intuitively described as follows.
-First, one selects a suitable collection of downsets to employ as indices of terms of the spectral system, and uses Proposition~\ref{prop:homology_z1b3} to describe how computing homology affects the \ql shape\qr\ of the downsets.
-Then, applying a technical result \cite[Lemma 3.8]{matschke2013successive}, one can identify $4$-tuples of downsets with different shapes which determine the naturally isomorphic terms of the spectral system, a method which, if used properly, can allow to iterate the procedure.
+The essence of the study of connections for higher spectral sequences can be intuitively described as follows.
+First, one selects a suitable collection of downsets in $D(\Z^m)$ to employ as indices of terms of the higher spectral sequence, and uses Proposition~\ref{prop:homology_z1b3} to describe how computing homology affects the \ql shape\qr\ of the downsets.
+Then, applying a technical result \cite[Lemma 3.8]{matschke2013successive}, one can identify $4$-tuples of downsets with different shapes which determine the naturally isomorphic terms of the higher spectral sequence, a method which, if used properly, can allow to iterate the procedure.
 The use of Proposition~\ref{prop:homology_z1b3} limits our choice to $4$-tuples of downsets satisfying its hypotheses; for this reason, the downsets we consider are often simply obtained as translations in $\Z^m$ of a single downset.

-Here we introduce the \emph{secondary connections} presented in \cite[\S 3.2]{matschke2013successive}, which play a prominent role in the generalization of the Serre spectral sequence.
+Here we introduce the \emph{secondary connections} presented in \cite[\S 3.2]{matschke2013successive}, which play a prominent role in the generalization of the Leray--Serre spectral sequence.
 Even though a more general and flexible framework for this kind of connections was introduced by Matschke in~\cite{Matschke2014a}, for the purpose of this work we prefer the simpler and more explicit description of~\cite{matschke2013successive}, to which we address the interested reader also for details on other kinds of connections.
+In Remarks \ref{rmk:higher_spseq_2} and \ref{rmk:higher_spseq_m} we will show that the simplicial version of the higher Leray--Serre spectral sequence we introduce in this work carries over to the additional structure of~\cite{Matschke2014a}, pointing out however that the secondary connections of \cite[\S~3.2]{matschke2013successive} are ideal from a computational point of view for the application of the effective homology technique.

-Having defined the $1$-page of a spectral system over $D(\Z^m)$, we want now to introduce a notion of \emph{$2$-page}, which generalizes the usual one for classical spectral sequences and will appear even more \ql natural\qr\ in light of the results we will present later.
-Secondary connections \cite[\S~3.2]{matschke2013successive} represent a way to connect the $1$-page to the $2$-page computing homology $m$ times; the $2$-page can be then connected to the homology $H(C_*)$ in different fashions, which we will not detail here.
+Having defined the $1$-page of a higher spectral sequence over $D(\Z^m)$, we want now to introduce a notion of \emph{$2$-page}, which generalizes the usual one for classical spectral sequences and will appear even more \ql natural\qr\ in light of the results we will present later.
+Secondary connections represent a way to connect the $1$-page to the $2$-page computing homology $m$ times; the $2$-page can be then connected to the homology $H_*(C_*)$ in different fashions, which we will not detail here.

 For $1\le k\le m$ define the automorphism $\varphi_k : \Z^m \to \Z^m$ as the map sending $X=(x_1, \ldots ,x_m)$ to

 Let $\le_{\text{lex}}$ denote the \emph{lexicographic order} on $\Z^m$.
 For $P\in \Z^m$ and $1\le k\le m$ define the downset